-Employee Opinion Surveys are a good way of maintaining contact with members of your team and also for checking on how they are doing.
+Employee Opinion Surveys are a good way of maintaining contact with your people and also for checking on how they are doing.
 However, it is worth noting that direct questioning around mental health tends not to provide meaningful results as people are often reluctant to answer these types of questions honestly.
-Therefore, it may be worth looking at how your organisation words mental health-related questions in your opinion surveys, so that questioning can help check on team members' mental health but are not worded to discourage honest answers.
+Therefore, it may be worth looking at how your organisation words mental health-related questions in your opinion surveys, so that questioning can help check on people's mental health but are not worded to discourage honest answers.